Gosia-Ras/react-currency-calculator/README.md

 ## Demo:
 [App demo](https://gosia-ras.github.io/react-currency-calculator/)

 A simple tool using JavaScript to calculate currency.
-Currency rates are pulled from https://exchangerate.host/#/ API.
+Currency rates are pulled from https://apilayer.com/marketplace/currency_data-api.

 Calculator includes a clock that show current time and date, it updates every 1 second.